moehriegitt/hob3l/doc/scadformat.md

 `v` defines the scaling of the substructures on X, Y, and Z axes.
 For equal scaling on all axes, a single value can be used.

-Negative scales mirror on the given axis/axes.
-This functor handles negative scale values, i.e., mirroring, correctly.
-Like for the `mirror` functor, this means that a negative determinant of the coordinate matrix will internally reverse the order of the face vertices in polyhedra so that outside vs. inside remains correct.
+Negative scale values cause mirroring on the given axis/axes.
+This is handled correctly as described [here](#coordinate-matrix).

 `scale([x,y,z])` causes the coordinate matrix to be multiplied by: